SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/working-with-fields.md

 ## Add field

-You can place the same field in multiple locations in the screen layout, if relevant.
+Any field can appear in multiple locations, if relevant.

 To add a new field: